adam-zakaria/yolo-training/README.md

 ```

 ## Training
 Trainings are configured by yaml files, which by default exist in /usr/src/app/data.
-See the default yaml files and yolo documentation for examples on how to create these.
+Here is Ultralytics' documentation on training custom data like we are doing: https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data See 1.1 Create dataset.yaml for information on the yaml files.
+Note: the collapsible menu in section 1 needs to be expanded to reveal section 1.1.

 Below is an example of a train command that is run in the background and will not exit if the terminal that executes the command exits.
 This has been important for me because I haven't been able to prevent my machine from sleeping and sometimes trainings exit prematurely.
 ```